httk/httk/Docs/full/install.rst

 Windows
 -------

-These instructions are going to be expanded in the future.
+These instructions may be expanded in the future.
 For now, what you need to do is download cygwin and when aksed what software to install, include

   wget, python

-After cygwin is installed, start a cygwin terminal and follow the instructions under Linux above.
+After cygwin is installed, start a cygwin terminal and follow the instructions above.

 Optional configuration
 ----------------------